signature-opensource/CK-Globalization/CK.Globalization/README.md

 The .NET cache behavior is far from perfect.
 One cannot create a new CultureInfo out of the blue, configure it and then cache it (which should freeze it).
 The name management is surprising: the above name is "normalized" to 'a-VALID-NAME' but cache lookup is always case insentitive.

+The `static bool NormalizedCultureInfo.IsValidCultureName( string name )` helper is available to check culture name syntax but ultimately the framework's `CultureInfo.GetCultureInfo( string name )` decides (and may throw the badly named `CultureNotFoundException`: InvalidCultureNameException would be better).

 ```csharp
 [Test]